 In the bowl of your stand mixer fitted with the paddle attachment (or a large bowl with a hand mixer), place the egg yolks and 1/2 cup (100 g) sugar, and beat on medium-high speed until pale yellow.
 Sift the flour blend, cornstarch and salt into the egg yolk mixture, and beat until well-combined.
 Transfer the egg yolk mixture to a small bowl and set aside.

-Clean out the mixer bowl very well, and place the egg whites and lemon juice in the bowl, fitted with the whisk attachment.
+Clean out the mixer bowl very well, and place the egg whites and cream of tartar or lemon juice in the bowl, fitted with the whisk attachment.
 Beat the egg whites on medium-high speed until soft peaks form.
 Add the remaining 1/4 cup (50 g) sugar, and beat until glossy, stiff (but not dry) peaks form.
 With the mixer on medium speed, slowly pour the egg yolk mixture and the vanilla into the egg white mixture, and beat until just combined.
 The mixture should be smooth and glossy.